iamrezaul/env-setup-whole-genome-pipeline/README.md

 Deployment Script
 =================

+*NOTE: There repo is not being maintained at the moment*

 **INSTALLER** : The machine from where the deployment script will be run

 **SERVER**    : The main server where we want to deploy the project